Council staff spend too long on admin and not enough time supporting people

-Our discovery project with Redbridge Council helped them think differently about how their residents could better access adult social care services
+We helped Redbridge Council think differently about how residents could access their adult social care services

 The Adult Social Care (ASC) First Contact Team (FCT) at Redbridge Council is facing more support requests than ever from their their diverse, ageing population.
 An issue faced by many councils across the country.

-At Redbridge, 80% of calls to the FCT are signposted elsewhere meaning staff spend too long on admin and not enough time supporting people.
-There are also barriers to access for some minority groups, with the data showing that service users are disproportionately from white backgrounds.
+At Redbridge, 80% of calls to the FCT need to be signposted elsewhere, meaning staff are spending too long on admin and less time supporting people.
+There are also barriers to access for some groups in the community, with data showing that service users are disproportionately from white backgrounds.

 To address these challenges with limited resources, the team wanted to explore whether shifting first contact from a phone call to a digital interaction would help them meet their aims of:

-Our discovery project with the Council transformed the way they thought about the problem – shifting them from addressing a symptom (increased demand for ASC) to the root cause.
-There are valuable insights for other councils grappling with similar challenges.
+Our discovery project with the Council transformed the way they thought about the problem – shifting them from addressing a symptom (increased demand for social care) to the root cause.
+With insights that are valuable for other councils grappling with similar challenges.

 What we did